wahyuwerayana/wahyuwerayana/README.md

 </table>

 ## 👩🏻‍💼Profile
 Hello!
-My name is Wahyu Werayana, I'm a beginner and passionate game programmer using Unity Engine.
+My name is Wahyu Werayana, I'm an intermediate and passionate game programmer using Unity Engine.
 Currently an active student at Binus University, majoring in Game Application and Technology.
 Being an avid gamer with a passion for gaming inspired me to pursue this particular field of study.
 Has a curiosity beyond just playing games and deeply interested in understanding the mechanics behind the creation and development of games.

 ## 🧠Skills
 - Programming Language: C# & C